Last Updated on

-About .5 miles from our destination hikers on their way back would pass and tell us to keep at it; the view was worth it.
+About .5 miles from our destination hikers on their way back would pass and tell us to keep at it; that the view was worth it.
 That helped in the moment, but once we arrived we felt like we’d been duped.

 The Green Sand Beach

 Frustrated from the walk and disappointed with the sand, I was no longer in the mood to hang out on the beach.
 After a few drone videos (we couldn’t resist) we ended up paying $10 each to catch a ride on a truck bed back to the parking lot.
 That’s right- $20 anyway for a ride back vs. $30 for a ride both ways.
-What can I say, it was getting late and we had to make it back to Cell Service Land to call Whit before he went to sleep.
+What can I say, it was getting late and we had to make it back to Cell Service Land to call our son back home before he went to sleep.

-Hawaii Green Sand Beach: NOT Worth It
+Hawaii Green Sand Beach: Worth It?

 Neither of us felt like the Hawaii Green Sand Beach was worth it, but that was definitely impacted by our high expectations of the sand color, our lack of preparation, and our misunderstanding of how long and tedious the walk would be.